gophercoders/website/content/why-learn-go.md

 ### Designed for _Now_

+Go is a very modern language it's released in 2009.
+Scratch, which you might have used at school is also older than Go.
+It was first relased in 2007.
-Go is a very modern language it's only 5 years old.
-Compare this to Python, which you might have seen at school, it is actually 24 years old!
-By contrast Java and Ruby are 20 years old, C++ is 32 years old and C is 43 years old!
-Even Scratch is almost 10.
+Python, which you might also have seen at school, was first released in 1990!
+Go is also newer then some other popular progamming languages like Java and Ruby which were both released in 1995, or C++ was relased in 1985 and C was released in 1972!

-But the computers we have now a vastly more powerful and different from those we had 25 years ago.
+But the computers we have now a vastly more powerful and different from those we had 25 or more years ago.
 The mobile phone you have in your pocket is more powerful than a computer was 25 years ago!
 The problems we are tying to solve with computers now are also much larger and harder then the ones we dealt with 25 years ago.